Bereavement Support Groups

 Check our classes and events calendar for upcoming Support and Discussion Groups.

 Bayada Hospice provides ongoing support for family and friends of those whom we have served as hospice patients.
 This includes memorial services for individuals and special times of remembrance that include patients and the community.
 In addition, Bayada provides education and outreach through short-term, one-on-one counseling and occasional groups.

 Contact: Constance Moser, (802) 526-2380

-Compassionate Friends of the Upper Valley, Norwich, VT
+Compassionate Friends of the Upper Valley, West Lebanon, NH

 When a child dies, at any age, the family suffers intense pain and may feel hopeless and isolated.
 The Compassionate Friends provides highly personal comfort, hope, and support to every family experiencing the death of a son or a daughter, a brother or a sister, or a grandchild, and helps others better assist the grieving family.
-This group meets on the fourth Tuesday of every month from 7:00 to 8:30 pm at the Kilton Public Library, 80 Main Street, West Lebanon, NH.
+This group currently meets on the fourth Wednesday of every month from 7:00 to 8:30 pm at the Kilton Public Library, 80 Main Street, West Lebanon, NH.

 Connecticut Valley Homecare and Hospice, Newport, NH

 Connecticut Valley Homecare and Hospice offers one-on-one bereavement services to its clients and their families.
 A bereavement support group is held on the first Wednesday of the month at 9:00 am and is open to the entire community.

 The Dartmouth-Hitchcock Aging Resource Center offers one-on-one bereavement support, periodic eight-week support groups, a lending library and assistance finding ongoing bereavement support in the Upper Valley.

 Home Healthcare, Hospice & Community Services, Charlestown, NH